Membership of Commission

 Mr Sid McDowell was Deputy General Secretary of the Northern Ireland Public Service Alliance from 1976 to 1994 and Chairman of the Northern Ireland Housing Executive from 1995 to 2004.
 Sid was also Chairman of the Local Government Staff Commission for Northern Ireland, stepping down in November 2005.
 Sid was appointed as a Northern Ireland Civil Service Commissioner in 1999.
 He is President of the Northern Ireland Association of Citizens Advice Bureaux, Vice-President of the Association for Spina Bifida and Hydrocephalus (NI) and a Board Member of Habinteg Housing Association and the Lyric Theatre.
-Sid was appointed as Chairman of the Northern Ireland region of the National House Building Council in 2008.
-He is also a non-executive Director of the Northern Ireland Prison Service.
+Mr McDowell is also a non-executive Director of the Northern Ireland Prison Service.

 Professor Bernard Cullen